hrccspipeline/Microarray-analysis/README.md

 ###Software/Hardware requirements###

 A computer with a decent amount of RAM.
 Runtimes for Perl and the Bash shell.
+BLAST installed.
 Basic command shell programming abilities for unix platform.

 ### Dataset